satyam-software-developer/superhero-hunter-vanilla-javascript/README.md

 1. Search for a Marvel superhero by typing their name in the search bar and clicking the "Search" button.
 2. Click on a character to view their detailed information.
-3. Click the "Add to Favorites" button to add a character to your favorites list.
+3. Click the "Add to Favorites" button to add a character to your favourites list.
-4. View your favorite characters by clicking on the "Favorites" tab.
+4. View your favourite characters by clicking on the "Favorites" tab.

 ## Note